casanet/casanet-server/README.md

 1. Install Node.js
 1. Install Python 2.7 At: `C:/Python27` (or change the value in: `modules\Commons\pythonHandler.js` line 7)
 1. Install .Net
-1. Go to location of the files in CMD and enter `npm install`
+1. Go to path of the project in CMD and press `npm install`
 1. Go to `DB\devices.json` file and change the values to the correct data and save the structure
 1. Run the server by pressing `node app.js` or clicking the ActiveServer.bat file